-As a master's student entering the department, you will be assigned a faculty member to be your advisor for the duration of your period of study.
-You may change advisors if you desire.
+As a master's student entering the department, you will be assigned an academic advisor from the School of Architecture & Environment for the duration of your period of study.
 The advisor's primary role is to provide advice and counseling on academic and departmental matters, including helping you prepare a program of study that satisfies departmental and university requirements for graduation.
 Advising begins prior to registration.
-Your advisor is available at specified times (usually posted on the advisor's office door) to assist you in course selection and registration.
+Your advisor is available at specified times to assist you in course selection and registration.

-When you are offered admission to the PhD program, the department assigns a provisional advisor.
-The advisor serves as your primary source of advice and guidance on academic and departmental matters, including department and university requirements for graduation.
+When you are offered admission to the PhD program, the department assigns a provisional faculty advisor.
+The faculty advisor serves as your primary source of advice and guidance on academic and research matters, including department requirements.
+The School of Architecture & Environment provides a school-wide academic advisor, who will be responsible for advice and guidance on department and university requirements for graduation.
 The advisor's initial role is to help you develop your program of study and research directions, select an outside area of specialization, and become acquainted with the faculty who share relevant interests.
 The PhD Faculty Committee also serves as a second source of oversight for each PhD student.
-The role of the provisional advisor continues until the formal designation of the dissertation major advisor once the student has advanced to degree candidacy.
+The role of the provisional faculty advisor continues until the formal designation of the dissertation major advisor once the student has advanced to degree candidacy.
 While in many cases the provisional major advisor may continue as your dissertation major advisor, it may turn out that the most appropriate person for that role shifts as you refine your dissertation topic and gain experience working with individual faculty members.

 Your primary role is to keep your major advisor informed about matters concerning your progress toward degree completion.
 Each academic year you, in consultation with your major advisor, submit an annual progress report.
 The report is used as part of a broader process to guide your progress and assess whether you are making sufficient progress toward completion of your degree.